 Chaubey comes to UConn from Purdue University, where he held a number of positions over the past 12 years, including associate dean and director of international programs of the College of Agriculture since 2016.
 From 2013 to 2017, he was the head of and a professor in the Department of Earth, Atmospheric, and Planetary Sciences, and professor in the Department of Agricultural and Biological Engineering.
 He joined Purdue in 2007 as an associate professor.

-“It is an honor for me to lead the College of Agriculture, Health, and Natural Resources at UConn,” said Chaubey.
+“It is an honor for me to lead the College of Agriculture, Health, and Natural Resources at UConn,” said Chaubey, who will start March 1.
 “At the core of the land grant mission of UConn, CAHNR provides a rich environment of discovery, learning, and extension outreach that are vital to agricultural production, natural resource sustainability, the health of communities, and economic development.

 “We are fortunate to have nationally and internationally recognized faculty and staff in CAHNR who are devoted to working on problems that improve the everyday quality of life for citizens of Connecticut and beyond,” he added.